vectara/vectara-docs/www/docs/create_api_keys.md

 :::caution

 Once an API key is deleted, it is permanently deleted from the platform and cannot be recovered.
-All clients that use the key will be blocked.
+All clients that currently use the key will be blocked.

 :::

 To delete an API key from the API keys management screen:
 1. Find the table row for the API key you want to delete.
-2. **Open the actions menu** ([meatballs menu](https://uxpickle.com/significance-of-the-three-dots-or-ellipses-in-ui-design/)) for the key.
+2. **Open the actions menu** (...) for the key.
 3. **Select Delete** menu item from the actions menu.